kadiatoudiallo25/sudoku4beginners/README.md

-i really like sudoky, so i will be putting something interesting here soon.
+i really like sudoku, so i will be putting something interesting here soon.